 None are rendered in great detail.
 Instead, a sort of pointillistic effect is used.

 The inscription REPUBLIK ÖSTERREICH wraps around the left side of the rim, while a large numeral “3” and the word EURO denote the denomination of the coin along the bottom.
-The sans serif font appears to be a thicker version of that found on the obverse.
+The sans serif font appears to be a thicker version of that found on the reverse.
 Between the two phrases is a paw print.

 The specific glow-in-the-dark elements of the coin are demonstrated in the images below (courtesy of the Austrian Mint):